 Ratio - rectangle

 The rectangle has dimensions of 6 cm and 9 cm.
-When its dimensions increase in the ratio of 5:3, how many times does the area and perimeter increase?
+If its dimensions are increased in the ratio 5:3, how many times does its area increase, and how many times does its perimeter increase?

 Final Answer: